Dinos17/Meme-Master/README.md

 - Use the `/setchannel` slash command in your Discord server to specify which channel should receive memes.
 - The bot will start posting memes to the specified channel every 10 seconds.
+- Use `/random_joke` to fetch a random joke.
+- Use `/gif [keyword]` to search and display a random GIF based on a specified keyword.
+- Use `/command_history` to view the history of commands used.

 ## Deployment